Principle-Evolvable Scientific Discovery via Uncertainty Minimization: Introduction

 These limitations culminate in three primary challenges: (a) \textbf{restricted scientific insight discovery}, where agents are blinded to novel phenomena that lie outside their initial prior; (b) \textbf{inefficiency in hypothesizing}, caused by the repetitive application of limited and inadequate prior knowledge; and (c) \textbf{inability to handle anomalies in discovery process}, where the system fails to leverage unexpected results to expand its conceptual boundaries.

 To bridge this gap, we propose \textbf{\method}, which reformulates scientific discovery as \emph{Bayesian optimization over an evolving principle space}.
-Departing from the standard paradigm of static hypothesis searching~\citep{Pu2025PiFlowPS,Tang2025AIResearcherAS}, \textbf{\method} models scientific principles as learnable probabilistic priors that actively guide exploration.
+Departing from the standard paradigm of static hypothesis searching~\citep{Pu2025PiFlowPS,Tang2025AIResearcherAS}, \textbf{\method} models scientific principles (Definition~\ref{def:scientific_principles}) as learnable probabilistic priors that actively guide exploration.
+A principle is higher-level than a hypothesis: it constrains a family of plausible hypotheses rather than specifying a single testable candidate.
 Crucially, \textbf{\method} employs an \emph{anomaly-driven epistemic evolution} mechanism (Figure~\ref{fig:semantic_illustration}): high-surprisal experimental outcomes---typically discarded as noise---are leveraged to catalyze \emph{principle space expansion} and belief updates.
 This fosters a \emph{dual-loop optimization} cycle: refined principles constrain the search to high-utility manifolds, while anomalies drive the structural evolution of the principles themselves, ensuring the agent's internal model scales in complexity with empirical data.

+\begin{definition}[Scientific Principles] In this paper, we use the term \emph{principle} to denote a high-level scientific mechanism that constrains which hypotheses are plausible, such as a textual statement describing a correlation, causal relation, or structural rule in a domain.
+See Example~\ref{ex:concrete_example} for an instantiated principle-hypothesis pair. \end{definition}

 We evaluate \textbf{\method} across four diverse benchmarks in physics, chemistry, biology, and materials science.
 Empirical results demonstrate that \textbf{\method}: \ding{202} \textbf{Establishes state-of-the-art performance}, achieving an average solution quality of up to 93.15\% and surpassing top-tier baseline~\citep{Pu2025PiFlowPS} by up to 31.06\%; \ding{203} \textbf{Enhances efficiency}, attaining 83.3\% higher sample efficiency than PiFlow while reducing inference time by ${\sim}$16\%; \ding{204} \textbf{Exhibits robust transferability} across tasks and LLMs; and \ding{205} \textbf{Uncovers fundamental mechanisms}, identifying novel principles in sub-wavelength chiral optics.